-b.
-Residential units which provide live / work accommodation will be supported, provided that residential amenity of surrounding occupiers is protected and any adverse impacts on the surrounding road network are minimised.
+- b.
+Residential units which provide live / work accommodation will be supported, provided that residential amenity of surrounding occupiers is protected and any adverse impacts on the surrounding road network are minimised. - c.
+Schemes that include opportunities for self-build projects will be supported.